cbaurtx/esp-idf-TCA9555/doc/README.md

 # Hardware Connections
 These depend on the configuration.
 Only 3.3V, GND, SDA and SCL need to be connected to the ESP32-S3.
-SDA and SCL need to be connected to a RTC IO.
+SDA and SCL need to be connected to an RTC IO.
 Check the schematic for details.
 ![Schematic](./rot_btn.kicad_sch.png?raw=true "TCA955 port expander connections")